 Revisions: October 26, 2015 | July 19, 2019 | November 11, 2019 | August 26, 2021| August 25, 2022 | May 30, 2023

 Type: Administrative Procedure| Number: 9.1.01

-Responsible Official: John Wise, AVP Hospitality & Auxiliary Services
+Responsible Official: John Wise, VP Hospitality & Auxiliary Services

 Administrative Procedure Statement

 Over the last several years, Wake Forest University has experienced a significant increase in the demand for parking.
 It is important that we manage this demand carefully by incentivizing alternatives to individual vehicle commuting (often referred to as SOV or single-occupancy-vehicle commuting).
 If we do not manage this demand, we are faced with the expansion of surface lots at great financial expense to the University.
 An increase in surface lots will also result in a loss of our green spaces.

 After studying various alternatives, we determined that instituting a parking fee that provides incentives for faculty and staff to carpool and/or use alternative modes of transportation would best help achieve our objectives.
 We added a no-cost off-site parking option for those members of the Wake Forest community who choose not to pay for on-campus parking and/ or cannot take advantage of the alternatives.